 (IV) In support policies such as data-enterprise cultivation and accreditation, as evidence to judge a company’s data situation.

-Registration institutions are encouraged to strengthen business coordination among Data Property Rights registration, data quality evaluation, value evaluation, etc., providing full-process services to the market on the premise that registration fairness and independence are not affected.
+Registration institutions are encouraged, on the premise that registration fairness and independence are not affected, to strengthen business coordination among Data Property Rights registration, data quality evaluation, value evaluation, etc., and provide full-process services to the market.

 When data circulation service institutions provide services, they shall accept the registration certificate issued under this Guide.
 Without legitimate reason, they shall not conduct duplicate review or duplicate charge.